Updated on March 3, 2018 to incorporate additional responses.

 - Graduates of the program automatically become members of the Museum Studies/Historic Preservation Graduate Student Group (MSHP) which organizes community and recreational activities for the group.

-The advantages reported of the program are:
+The advantages reported for the program are:

 - Generous financial aid packages and assistantships

-- Director of the program, Dr. Benjamin Filene, has extensive museum experience
+- Director of the program, Dr. Benjamin Filene, has extensive museum experience with a strong professional network

 - The program structures assignments around real-life museum projects, including a capstone project instead of a written thesis